n8n-io/n8n-docs/docs/integrations/builtin/credentials/mongodb.md

 ## Connecting to MongoDB Atlas

-You need to configureyour MongoDB database, then add n8n-specific settings.
+You need to configure your MongoDB database, then configure your n8n credential.

 ### MongoDB Atlas settings